An American’s Guide to Preparing Thanksgiving in Paris

 The American Markets

-To buy American ingredients in Paris, there are really only a few options:
+To buy American ingredients in Paris, these are your best bets:

 - (Online) MyAmericanMarket.com